1 Bg 4-1972: Transcendental Knowledge

 > spiritual personal identity, and the conception of void

-> that arises from frustration in life.
+> that underlies the frustration of life.
 To get free from

 > these three stages of the material concept of life, one has